-40 On 20 December 2002, the Finance Committee approved a commitment to inject \$2 billion from the Capital Investment Fund to partly finance the construction cost of the International Exhibition Centre (IEC) (subsequently renamed as AsiaWorld-Expo (AWE)) at the Hong Kong International Airport, in exchange for equity in the centre.
+46 On 20 December 2002, the Finance Committee approved a commitment to inject \$2 billion from the Capital Investment Fund to partly finance the construction cost of the International Exhibition Centre (IEC) (subsequently renamed as AsiaWorld-Expo (AWE)) at the Hong Kong International Airport, in exchange for equity in the centre.
 The \$2 billion equity had been injected in full as at 31 March 2006.
+The first phase of AWE was officially opened in December 2005.